maybeanerd/iu-tech-talk/slides.md

 <!--
 Step 1 of federation is to be able to sign a treaty with another server

-This is actually quite intuitive, since we can map following to treaty signing
+This is intuitive, since we can map following to treaty signing
 - Every game server has a single actor called `merchant`
 - To propose a treaty to an instance, we follow its actor This way the other instance is already notified and knows about the treaty proposal